-3 Standards

-(1) Market Participants participating in the Texas electric choice market must use Texas Standard Electronic Transactions (Texas SETs)/the American National Standards Institute X12 (ANSI X12) Electronic Data Interchange (EDI) which will be transported using the North American Energy Standards Board (NAESB) Electronic Delivery Mechanism (EDM).
-For more information on those standards refer to the Texas SET Implementation Guides and the Texas Data Transport & MarkeTrak Systems Working Group (TDTMS) NAESB EDM v1.6 Implementation Guide for retail operations.

-(2) Market Participants may not refuse to test the basic processes necessary to ensure that the retail systems operated by the Market Participants interface properly with both ERCOT’s systems and other Market Participants’ systems.
-Market Participants may elect to not participate in testing optional processes as identified in this document but will inform their trading partners and the Market Flight Administrator in advance.
-As much as possible, the same automated processes that will be used in production should be used during testing.
-Where not possible, any areas that require manually-assisted processes shall be documented in advance in the comments section of the testing specification form on ERCOT’s Flight Testing application and communicated to trading partners at the beginning of the testing cycle.

-(3) All entities participating in ERCOT’s technical qualification testing will use dedicated test environments that are representative of their production environments.

-(4) All parties shall send Functional Acknowledgements (FA/997) for all EDI transactions during testing.
-Functional Acknowledgements provide a critical audit trail, and all parties shall monitor acknowledgements sent and received.

-4 Flight Responsibilities
+19.9.3 Flight Responsibilities

-(1) Responsibilities specific to testing and validating Market Participants’ systems and processes are contained in this section.
-The following responsibilities shall be met before a Market Participant receives qualification that its systems are ready to go into production with its trading partners.
+(1) Responsibilities specific to testing and validating Market Participants’ systems and processes are contained in this Section 19.9.3.
+The responsibilities set forth in this Section 19.9.3 shall be met before a Market Participant receives qualification that its systems are ready to go into production with its Trading Partners.

+(2) Market Participants shall participate in testing conference calls as required by the Flight Administrator.

-4.1 Flight Breakdown
+19.9.3.1 Flight Breakdown

-4.1.1 Prior to Technical Qualification Testing
+19.9.3.1.1 Preparation for Technical Qualification/Functional Testing

-(1) Prior to testing, Competitive Retailers (CRs) shall:
+(1) Prior to testing, CRs shall:

-(a) Implement a dedicated test system that closely resembles production.
-Receive, review, and load the test Electric Service Identifiers (ESI IDs) and associated zip codes from Transmission and/or Distribution Service Provider (TDSP); and
+(a) Implement a dedicated test system that closely resembles production;

-(b) Review Testing Frequently Asked Questions (FAQs) (link at Section 9, Appendices, Appendix A, Resources).
+(b) Review the Retail Market Testing Frequently Asked Questions (FAQs) located on ERCOT’s Texas Retail Market Testing webpage;

+(c) Review the testing matrix posted in ERCOT’s flight testing application for assigned scripts; and

+(d) Receive, review, and download the testbed of Electric Service Identifiers (ESI IDs) and associated zip codes from the TDSP.

 (2) Prior to testing, TDSPs shall:

+(a) Implement a dedicated test system that closely resembles production;

+(b) Review the Retail Market Testing Frequently Asked Questions (FAQs) located on ERCOT’s Texas Retail Market Testing webpage;

-(a) Establish a test bed of ESI IDs and zip codes, including enough ESI IDs to cover all required scripts for each of the CRs;
+(c) Establish a test bed of ESI IDs and zip codes, including enough ESI IDs to cover all required scripts for each of the CRs; and

-(b) Provide ERCOT and CRs with all required test bed data through ERCOT’s Flight Testing application; and
+(d) Provide ERCOT and CRs with all required test bed data through ERCOT’s flight testing application.

-(c) Review Testing FAQs prior to testing (link at Appendix A).

 (3) Prior to testing, ERCOT shall:

-(a) Review Testing FAQs prior to testing (link at Appendix A);
+(a) Review the Retail Market Testing FAQs; and

-(b) Validate the test ESI IDs and associated zip codes from the TDSP .
+(b) Validate the test ESI IDs and associated zip codes from the TDSP and approve testbeds in ERCOT’s testing application.

-4.1.2 During Technical Qualification Testing (occurs during Business Hours on a Retail Business Day)
+19.9.3.1.2 During Technical Qualification Testing (occurs during Business Hours on a Retail Business Day)